janderson77/Capstone_Project/README.md

 ### Uploading a mod

-- To upload a mod you must be a registered user, and logged in.
+- To upload a mod you must be a registered user and logged in.

 - Once logged in, there will be an option on the top right to upload